-University Professor of Social Policy, Law, and Women's and Gender Studies
+University Professor of Social Policy, Law, and Women's, Gender and Sexuality Studies

 firstname.lastname@example.org • Heller-Brown Building • 374 • 781-736-3896

 Anti-Discrimination Law and Policy (Gender and Race)

 - HS 200a - Social Justice and the Obama Administration

 - HS 273f - Law and Social Justice: Gender Equity Policies and Litigation